-Lending services can use your credit report to determine the risks of granting you a loan.
-A better credit report with a reliable history and higher score means they will be more likely to grant you a loan.
+A better credit report with a reliable history and higher credit score means they will be more likely to approve your application.

-Some personal information, such as your name, date of birth, and address are on your credit report.
+Some personal information, such as your name, date of birth, and address, is on your credit report.
 Your credit file also contains your employment history information and current employment status.

 It does not include your income, level of education, or marital status.
-With this information, credit reporting agencies can maintain accuracy across credit reports.
-Accuracy across reports helps protect against malicious activity, like identity theft.
+With this information, credit reporting agencies can maintain accuracy across credit reports to help protect against malicious activity like identity theft.

 Credit and loan applications